ARMmbed/mbed-client/porting-guide.md

 ```

 **Pekka says: Can you say callback is called back?
 This is confusing, at least for me.
 Callback is received/sent/something else?**
+**Yogesh : Updated, Comments ??**
 The timer API functions are asynchronous in nature and it is expected that whenever a timer event is available, it is notified to the `lwm2m-client` so that the library can act on the "timer expired" signal.
-The callback is called back through an Observer class defined in `M2MTimerObserver` .
+The callback is received through an Observer class defined in `M2MTimerObserver` .

 The file `m2mtimerobserver.h` is present in `lwm2m-client`.
 To see how the callback needs to be called check the implementation in `m2mtimerimpl.cpp` present in  the`lwm2m-client-linux`.